Zeichen32/GitLabApiBundle/readme.md

 {
     "require": {
         // ...
-        "php-http/guzzle6-adapter:^2.0.1",  // Or any other compatible PSR client "zeichen32/gitlabapibundle": "~4.0"
+        "guzzlehttp/guzzle:^7.0.1",  // Optional PSR Client, if you dont want to use the symfony http client "zeichen32/gitlabapibundle": "~5.0"
     }
 }
 ```